w3c/wai-arrm/content/user-experience.md

 ## Case Study: How to use the Starter List

-A good way to get familiar with the <s>checkpoint</s>activity is to do a short case study.
-Think about how you might tackle the <s>checkpoint</s>activity in your role.
+A good way to get familiar with the task is to do a short case study.
+Think about how you might tackle the task in your role.

-Then, think of how meeting this <s>checkpoint</s>activity impacts an end user.
+Then, think of how meeting this task impacts an end user.

 ### Activity: